 Once you have selected which option you would like, you have successfully implemented “Run After” into your workflow!

-It’s that easy to configure “Run After” for Power Automate!
+It’s that easy to configure the “Run After” command for Power Automate!
 Adding this feature to your workflows will reduce your manual work and ensure that they run just the way you want them to.
-Do you have automation in mind, but need help to kick start it?
-Leverage our free PowerApps conversion assessment and let us help, no engagement required!
+Do you have automation in mind, but need help to kick-start it?
+Leverage our free PowerApps conversion assessment and let us help, no engagement is required!

 Fill the form below to be added to our mailing list.
 We will send you our monthly (we promise) newsletter, filled with trending technology information, productivity tips, articles and the scoop on our events.